Tristan Taormino: Film and television

 In addition to writing, speaking and sex education, she considers herself a feminist pornographer.
 She made two videos based on her book The Ultimate Guide to Anal Sex for Women.
 The first (1999) was co-directed by Buttman (John Stagliano) and Ernest Greene.
 The second (2001) was directed by Tristan herself.
 In both videos, she takes part in the on-screen sexual activities.
 Subsequently, she directed Tristan Taormino's House of Ass for Adam & Eve, which shows a number of "porn stars" (from famous to unknown) interacting without a script.
 In 2006, she directed Tristan Taormino's Chemistry, which is the first in a series of full-length "behind the scenes" movies for Vivid Entertainment where the performers choose who they have sex with, what they do, where and when.
 She directed four volumes of the Chemistry series as well as sex education films for Vivid Ed, Vivid Entertainment's sex education line that she was instrumental in creating.

-Criticism

-Rebecca Whisnant argues that Taormino work's represents a profit-based ‘‘feminist porn’’ within the mainstream pornography industry based upon thin conceptions of feminism and sexual ethics.

-Sexual identity
+Personal life

 Taormino uses the terms "queer" and "dyke" to describe her sexual identity.
 In the past, Taormino stated: "I don't really identify with the label 'bisexual', nor does it feel like it accurately describes me ...
 I see myself as queer, since queer to me is not just about who I love or lust, but it's about my culture, my community, and my politics.
 The truth is, even if I were with a heterosexual guy, I'd be a queer dyke."
 In addition, "she describes herself as 'equal opportunity'.
 She doesn't like the word 'bisexual' – and says "it's too polarizing."

 In addition to being a vocal advocate of non-monogamy, Taormino supports gay marriage: "I support gay marriage being legalised in every state.
-I do however think it’s unfortunate that in some cases gay marriage opponents have used the issue against polyamory."
+I do however think it's unfortunate that in some cases gay marriage opponents have used the issue against polyamory."